lupyuen/lupyuen.github.io/src/auto2.md

 Close the __Back Cover__ of PineDio Stack, without the GPS Base Board.

-We should see this.
+We'll see something similar to the pic below.
 We're ready to run our Automated Testing Script!

+_So PineDio Stack will be permanently connected to our SBC?_

+TODO

 ![PineDio Stack BL604 connected to SBC](https://lupyuen.github.io/images/auto2-pinedio.jpg)